 This program may include evidence-based anger management and substance use education as forms of intervention using treatment strategies such as the Adolescent Community Reinforcement Approach (A-CRA), Motivational Interviewing (MI), and Cognitive Behavioral Therapy (CBT).
 The ultimate goal is successful completion and sustained recovery.

-Students admitted to this program are generally only permitted to attend individual and family sessions during non-CORE classes and with teacher permission.
+Youth admitted to this program are generally only permitted to attend individual and family sessions during non-CORE classes and with teacher permission.
 The program follows the academic calendar approved by the School District.

 There are no fees to participate in our School Based programs.